 Do a gap analysis on your sales, marketing, and customer services functions.
 Remember the 80/20 rule?
 Apply it here and get to work.
 Still confused?
 Give us a call.

 Understanding business strategy and competitive advantage is important for strategic marketing planning for small and mid-sized businesses.
 Marketing management needs to be involved in the business planning process in three important ways:

 - They participate in strategic analysis and planning for the business.

-- They serve with other functional managers as members of a business unit strategic planning team.
+- They serve with other functional managers as business unit strategic planning team members.